soorajsunil777/Visual-Components/05_Plant_Simulation/Manufacturing Planning Optimization/README.md

 ## Simulation Model Architecture

-The simulation model represents a material flow system with multiple conveyor sections, workstations, and material handling components.
+The simulation model represents a material flow system for a manufacturing plant that produces different product types subjected to a series of processes.
+The objectve is to reduce order delays and optimize production sequence.
 The system architecture was designed to capture realistic production scenarios while maintaining computational tractability for optimization experiments.

 <div align="center">
   <img src="Plant Simulation model 2D.png" alt="Plant Simulation 2D Model" width="550"/>